Mock Mode Guide

 @State(initial = true) // Only one state should have this

 Solution: Check state registration and transition definitions.
-Use the unified transition format:
+Use the correct transition format:

 @Component